Maedot-Asrat/AceLink/README.md

 Additionally, AI models deliver data-driven insights to tutors, allowing them to customize their teaching strategies based on each student's performance.
 The platform also adapts learning paths dynamically, adjusting content in real-time to match a student's progress.
 Gamification features, powered by AI, make learning more engaging and motivating by offering personalized challenges and rewards.

-In summary, AI is central to AceLink’s ability to provide a personalized, adaptive, and interactive learning experience, making it a leading platform in the realm of online education.
+In summary, AI is central to AceLink’s ability to provide a personalized, adaptive, and interactive learning experience, making it a leading platform in the realm of online education